Route Explorer for Multicast

 Troubleshooting & Root Cause Analysis

-Multicast Explorer provides a wealth of diagnostic information, in addition to the alerts and anomaly reports described above, to help users troubleshoot problems quickly.
+The Multicast module provides a wealth of diagnostic information, in addition to the alerts and anomaly reports described above, to help users troubleshoot problems quickly.
 Every multicast event is recorded for all groups, and users can replay them for any point in time to see which sources and receivers joined or left a group, what tree shape changes occurred, and if any configuration changes were made.
 Reports of event distributions by group show multicast dynamics, and playback animations enable users to view changes to multicast topologies over specific time periods, including tree and tree branches being added or deleted, sources becoming active or inactive, tree shapes changing and trees being partitioned.
 Reports show the impact of network dynamics on group trees and facilitate before and after tree comparisons, enabling engineers to understand, for example, what triggered a change to a tree, what caused a tree to be partitioned, and what condition, such as a link failure, caused multicast churn.

-Multicast Explorer takes the guesswork out of planning changes to multicast configurations by providing powerful and accurate interactive modeling capabilities using the current network routing topology, not static network configuration data.
-Network engineers, planners and architects can simulate adding or deleting a multicast group or editing an existing group, such as a changing a source router, RP or receiver, or enabling/disabling PIM on an interface, and view the impact.
+Guesswork is removed from multicast change management.
+Powerful, interactive modeling capabilities, using the current network routing topology versus static network configuration data, enable network engineers, planners and architects to simulate adding or deleting a multicast group; editing an existing group, such as a changing a source router, RP or receiver; or enabling/disabling PIM on an interface to view the impact.
 Error conditions can also be modeled, such as a link or router failure, to see how multicast trees would be affected.
 In addition, different multicast traffic volumes can be simulated to validate network capacity.
 With these easy and interactive modeling capabilities, misconfigurations can be avoided and optimum multicast configurations achieved without time-consuming and disruptive iterations.

 - Ensure data is delivered across multicast groups in a timely and fair fashion.

-- Be alerted to multicast routing anomalies to avoid prolonged outages that impact service delivery.
+- Be alerted immediately to multicast routing anomalies and avoid prolonged outages that impact service delivery

 - Eliminate outages caused by misconfigured multicast routing and groups